ʻĀmuitahiraʻa o te Nūnaʻa Māʻohi: 2013 victory and collapse

 At the 2013 territorial elections the party won 38 of 57 seats.
 Flosse was elected president, with Nuihau Laurey as his vice-president.
 In September 2014 Flosse was convicted of corruption and removed from office, and Édouard Fritch succeeded him as president.
 A subsequent dispute between Fritch and Flosse and a series of expulsions saw the party split in May 2015, with 15 MPs leaving to form Tapura Huiraatira.
 A further series of expulsions and defections saw the party weakened further before the 2018 election.

 At the 2017 French presidential election the party endorsed National Front candidate Marine Le Pen.

 Flosse attempted to stand at the 2018 territorial elections but was ruled ineligible by the courts, and he did not appear on the party list.
 The party won 28 percent of the vote and 11 seats in the election.
 All of them left the party for other groups over the course of the term.

 2022 renaming

 At its party congress on 30 January 2022 the party formally renamed itself Amuitahira'a o te nuna'a maohi and selected candidates for the 2022 French legislative election.
-The party will support Valérie Pécresse in the 2022 French presidential election.
+The party supported Valérie Pécresse in the 2022 French presidential election.
 The party supports a referendum with the objective of making French Polynesia an associated state of France as a way of obtaining independence for the Maohi people.

+The party failed to meet the 12.5% threshold to enter the second round of the 2023 election.
+It subsequently formed a joint list with Tāpura Huiraʻatira, the Union of Autonomists Against Independence.

+In July 2024 Gaston Flosse stepped down as president of the party.